 Aries Dela Cruz is a social media associate for the NYC Elder Abuse Center, where he contributes content to the Center’s blog, coordinates the newsletter, and helps manage its online communities.
 His experience with older adults includes working on the communications team for ReServe, Inc., a nonprofit organization that matches older professionals with part-time opportunities for service to their community.
 He graduated with honors from Columbia with a BA in anthropology, and served on the editorial board for the Columbia Daily Spectator.

-Sarah Dion: Administrative Assistant
+Sarah Dion: Program Assistant

 Cara Kenien, LMSW, MPA: Social Media Manager